 It needs to be noted that the distinction between processes and events in DDI is not always so clear.
 Consider the DDI ProcessingEvent and ProcessingInstruction.
 Arguably these objects are about data processing and can be subsumed by one or more of the various GSIM process objects and/or the OWL-S representation of process specifics.

-The GSIM/DDI/OWL-S Information Model
+The GSIM/OWL-S/DDI Information Model

 Introduction